-This course will investigate the history of the Japanese people from the beginning of the nineteenth century to the present and explore Japan's increasingly important role in the modern world.
+This course investigates the history of the Japanese people from the beginning of the nineteenth century to the present.

 HIST 380 - Egyptology

 A study of the history and culture of ancient Egypt from the old kingdom through the new kingdom.
 The methods and disciplines utilized in the study of an ancient culture will be analyzed and evaluated.